 These tips are inspired by a reader’s comment:

-“My family puts me down, and I have no voice at all,” says A. on 6 Tips for Toxic Relatives – How to Handle Family Problems.
+“My family puts me down, and I have no voice at all,” says A. on 3 Ways to Cope With Difficult Parents.
 “They try to make me someone I’m not.
 When I try to say what is in my heart, they shut me down and contradict me, making me feel like I’m nobody.
 Please help me!”

 The first thing you need to realize is that you have the power to help yourself.
 You may not be tapping into it right now, but you have more power than you think.